Anisotropic Strange Stars in the Spotlight: Unveiling Constraints through Observational Data: Formalism

 where $\sigma=p_t-p_r$ is the anisotropy parameter, `$m$' is the mass enclosed within the radius $r$.
 The radial pressure is then obtained from a pre-determined EOS.
 In this work, we use the vector MIT bag model for SQS obtained from Eq.~\ref{vMIT}.
 On the other hand, for the case of the transverse pressure, we use the BL model in the following \citep{Bowers_1974}:

 where the factor $\lambda_{\rm BL}$ measures the degree of anisotropy in the fluid.
 There are some boundary conditions required to solve the above Eqs. (\ref{tov1:eps}-\ref{Anisotropy_eos}) as done in Refs. \citep{Biswas_2019, Das_ILC_2022}.
-Also, different fluid conditions must be satisfied for the anisotropic stars such as (i) $p_r, p_t$, and $\rho > 0$, (ii) $0<c_{\rm s, t}^2<1$ etc. Other conditions are mentioned in Refs. \citep{Das_ILC_2022}.
+Also, different fluid conditions must be satisfied for the anisotropic stars such as (i) $p_r, p_t$, and $\rho > 0$, (ii) $0<c_{\rm s, t}^2<1$, etc. Other conditions are mentioned in Refs. \citep{Das_ILC_2022}.
 However, we also check for some of them here, as shown in Fig. \ref{fig:press_sigma_css} for the maximum mass of the SQS.
+It is also worth noticing from Eqs.~\ref{eq:tmunu_aniso}--\ref{Anisotropy_eos}, that in the BL model, the presence of local anisotropy does not break the spherical symmetry of the star (see also ~\citet{DelgadoeDelgado2018} to additional discussion).